cyberphone/doc/payments/review-secure-payment-confirmation.md

 possible alternatives.

 ## Business Proposal Disguised as a Standardization Effort?
-The participant list in https://www.w3.org/2021/07/26-wpwg-spc-minutes only shows names of people representing organizations that depend on tying ("lock-in") merchants to their own unique checkout solutions or payment networks.
+The participant list in https://www.w3.org/2021/07/26-wpwg-spc-minutes shows that the majority represent organizations that depend on tying ("lock-in") merchants to their own unique checkout solutions or payment networks.

 There are no representatives for *merchants*, *consumers*, or *banks* to find,